CLOSER-Cohorts/training-development/introduction/0 Intro_overview_planning.md

 - Takeaway resource: overview booklet that contains a high-level summary of content (to be available for download / made available to participants once they have completed the course).
 This should include templates which could be useful for their work and list of external tools and resources available on other sites

 **Training resources:**
-- Training slides should also be available
+- Training guidance handbook (short pdf handout)
+- Material available to export as ppt for delivery

 Participant resource requirements: bring own dataset (specification needs to be set out for dataset), nor prior learning to require